Supervising a conveyancing business

 Professional indemnity insurance

-All licensed conveyancers currently doing work should make sure they are insured under a policy of Professional Indemnity (required by clause 6 of the Conveyancers Licensing Regulation 2015).
+All licensed conveyancers currently doing conveyancing work should make sure they are insured under a policy of professional indemnity insurance (required by clause 6 of the Conveyancers Licensing Regulation 2015).

 A conveyancer who is currently practising must: